 Paul interned at The Dow Chemical Company after his junior year at Principia.
 He brought so much to the internship that it led to a full-time job after graduation.
 He recently told us, “I just found out this morning my exact role at Dow, at least the team I will be on for my first year or two: I will be a member of the global SAP support and maintenance team.
 Looks like I'm not done with taking classes after all, since the company will be providing me with SAP training as soon as I start!”

 She recently wrote to us, “It is amazing to see how much of what I learned at Prin really is applicable to a career in software engineering.
-Working at Referly is something that I will never forget.
-The people are fun (there are only seven of us), the work is satisfying, and there is so much to learn.
-My superiors were surprised at my ability to learn and immediately implement three new programming languages in two weeks, a feat that I attribute to the strong foundation that you, the computer science faculty, have given me.
-Thank you for everything!
-I look forward to coming back for my final year and implementing the additional skills that I have learned this summer.”
+Interning at Referly is something that I will never forget.
+The people were fun, the work was satisfying, and there was so much to learn.
+My superiors were surprised at my ability to learn and immediately implement three new programming languages in two weeks, a feat that I attribute to the strong foundation that you, the computer science faculty, gave me.
+Thank you for everything!”